genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/02_ssdt-day2.md

 First, check that you have the Evaluator running.
 If it is not, check the procedure at the beginning of the exercise on  [setting up a cron rule](../../developer-training/training-content-day5/#cron-rules-static-events).

 You need to create three csv files for this.
 The first is the file with your rule in the correct format, similar to the static cron rule in the previous exercise.
-Call the file DYNAMIC_RULE.csv.
+Call the file **DYNAMIC_RULE.csv**.

 ```csv
 ID,NAME,DESCRIPTION,RULE_TABLE,RULE_STATUS,RULE_EXPRESSION,USER_NAME,PROCESS_NAME,MESSAGE_TYPE,RESULT_EXPRESSION
 99,MY_RULE,It’s a rule,POSITION,ENABLED,(QUANTITY > 500),JaneDee,ALPHA_EVENT_HANDLER,EVENT_POSITION_CANCEL,((QUANTITY = 0) && (POSITION_ID = POSITION_ID))
 ```
-The second is the relating the dynamic with with a specific topic and route in the notify.
-Create a file called DYNAMIC_NOTIFY_RULE.csv with the following content:
+The second csv file relates the dynamic with with a specific topic and route in the notify.
+Create a file called **DYNAMIC_NOTIFY_RULE.csv** with the following content:

 ```csv
 DYNAMIC_NOTIFY_RULE_ID,DYNAMIC_RULE_ID,MESSAGE,TOPIC
 1,99,Testing,NOTIFY_EMAIL
 ```

-The third  is a csv file that enables you to test the rule.
-Create a file called POSITION.csv with the following data:
+The third csv file enables you to test the rule.
+Create a file called **POSITION.csv** with the following data:

 ```csv
 POSITION_ID,INSTRUMENT_ID,COUNTERPARTY_ID,QUANTITY,NOTIONAL